aerogear/graphback/website/versioned_docs/version-1.0/crud/mutations.md

 The `MutateNoteInput` input type is created from the `Note` model.

-Example of a typical create mutation on `Note`:
+Example of a typical update mutation on `Note`:

 ```graphql
 mutation {